Multivariate Fast Iterative Filtering for the decomposition of nonstationary signals: Abstract

 \section{Abstract}

-In this work we propose an extension of the Fast Iterative Filtering (FIF) method to multivariate data, which we call Multivariate Fast Iterative Filtering (MvFIF) algorithm.
+In this work, we present a new technique for the decomposition of multivariate data, which we call Multivariate Fast Iterative Filtering (MvFIF) algorithm.
 We study its properties, proving rigorously that it converges in finite time when applied to the decomposition of any kind of multivariate signal.

 We test MvFIF performance using a wide variety of artificial and real multivariate signals, showing its ability to: separate multivariate modulated oscillations; align frequencies along different channels; produce a quasi--dyadic filterbank when decomposing white Gaussian noise; decompose the signal in a quasi--orthogonal set of components; being robust to noise perturbation, even when the number of channels is increased considerably.